sergioaguila/chef-test/README.md

 # chef-test

-This is a test repository which contains a Vagrant file and a chef tomcat wrapper cookbook.
+This is a test repository which contains a Vagrant file and a chef tomcat wrapper cookbook called my-tomcat (check it's README file for details).

 Usage: